planetlabs/web-dev/tools/node.md

 You should be able to find an installer for your system by visiting https://nodejs.org/.

+Installing nodejs in Ubuntu requires adding a PPA, but for your Vagrant or Productions server provisioning, you can use the [nodejs ansible role](https://github.com/planetlabs/planet_roles/tree/master/nodejs) in planet_roles.

 ## Managing multiple versions of Node

 When working with a variety of Node-based projects, you may find the need to have multiple versions of Node installed.
 If you find yourself in this situation, you can use the [Node Version Manager](https://github.com/creationix/nvm) (`nvm`).  `nvm` provides an easy way to install new versions, switch between versions, and manage which version you run by default.
 See the [project readme](https://github.com/creationix/nvm) for easy instructions on getting set up.
 This works even if you have already installed Node with the official nodejs.org installers.